 During the time of the western migration, Chimney Rock was substantially higher.
-Wind, erosion and lighning has cut down its height over the years, although the exact amount is disputed.
+Wind, erosion and lightning has cut down its height over the years, although the exact amount is disputed.

 Throughout the years, Chimney Rock has been called by many different names.